build3r/TodayILearned/stoic_lessons/lessons_2021.md

 94. May 31: Your job on the earth is to be a good person.
 ----
 95. Jun 01: If you have purpose in mind, then nothing can stop, even when it is disrupted the mind can redirect the path to achieve it.
-96. Jun 02: When you look at the big picture (a birds eye view) the day to day struggles are petty and you will get a clear perspective of things.
+96. Jun 02: When u look at the big picture (a birds eye view) the day to day struggles are petty and you will get a clear perspective of things.
 97. Jun 03: Flexibility and determination are part of stoicism.
 If one thing doesn't work then try something else.
 98. Jun 04:  Life was never meant to be fair, so instead of complaining make the best of it.
 99. Jun 05: Succumbing to self-pity does nothing but sap more energy out of you.
 Do something about your problem.